ncan33/STIF-2019/arduino_code/code_for_research_application/README.md

 Tare before each usage.
 Tare more if needed throughout data collection.

-## Measurement Unit
-The measurement unit is user defined, and the default unit is pound-force.

-_To define a new unit:_
-1. Pick the desired force unit by editing the Arduino code
-2. Recalibrate by following the steps of **How to calibrate**

 ## Data Collection
 To collect data, launch the Arduino IDE and connect the Arduino to your computer.
 Upload the code to your Arduino and open the Serial Monitor in the IDE.

-## Research Application
+## Data Analysis
-The quality of the data is far more important for research application than convenience of usage.
-Therefore, for researchers the priority should be to collect good raw data, and perform data analysis afterwards.
-The following steps can be taken to ensure that the data is the high quality and easy to analyze using MATLAB or Excel.
-* Remove units from serial output
-* Use a lower calibration_factor (Recommended: 1000)
-* Calibrate with a precision tool and collect multiple data points
-* Refer to the [data_analysis](https://github.com/ncan33/STIF-2019/tree/master/data_analysis) for an example for data collection with this device and MATLAB analysis.
+Refer to the [data_analysis](https://github.com/ncan33/STIF-2019/tree/master/data_analysis) for an example of data collection with this device and MATLAB analysis.
-This repository has the code that satisfies these requirements.
-To access the code, refer to the folder [code_for_research_application](https://github.com/ncan33/STIF-2019/tree/master/arduino_code/code_for_research_application).